tangentsoft/pidp8i/src/cc8/README.md

     OS/8 `*.RL` format and link them with the OS/8 LOADER, but because of the previous limitation, only one of these can be written in C.

-4. Unlike the CC8 cross-compiler, the OS/8 compiler ignores `#include` directives.
-(One day, we may add a preprocessor called by the `CC.SV` driver program, but not today.)
+4. Unlike the CC8 cross-compiler, the OS/8 compiler ignores all C preprocessor directives: `#define`, `#ifdef`, `#include`, etc. This even includes inline assembly via `#asm`!

+    One day, we may add a preprocessor called by the `CC.SV` driver program, but not today.

     This means you cannot use `#include` directives to string multiple C modules into a single program.

-    If that then makes you wonder how the OS/8 compiler looks up its stock library functions — note that I've resisted using the word "standard" here, for they are anything but that in the Standard C sense — it is that the entry point mappings declared in `libc.h` are hard-coded into the `CC2` compiler stage, implemented in `p8.c`.
+    If that then makes you wonder how the OS/8 compiler looks up the stock library functions defined in `libc.h` — note that I've resisted using the word "standard" here, for they are anything but that in the Standard C sense — it is that the entry point mappings declared in `libc.h` are hard-coded into the `CC2` compiler stage, implemented in `p8.c`.

+    Similarly, the program initialization code defined in `init.h` is inserted into the program directly by the compiler rather than being pulled in via the preprocessor.

+    Both of these header files must be included when building with the cross-compiler.
+The examples have these `#include` statements stripped out as they are copied to the OS/8 RK05 disk during the build process.
+This is done by `bin/cc8-to-os8`, a tool you may find use for yourself if you use both compilers on a single source program.

     If you have a program that is compiled using both the cross-compiler and the OS/8 compiler, you may wish to use `#include` statements,